The Blakeslee Tribe

 an applicant must be directly descended from an ancestor who settled in Kent County as follows:

-Pioneers (Prior to 1841) Gold Seal
+Pioneers (Prior to 1841) Gold

 Settlers (Prior to 1881) Silver Seal